Collection: Oolong Tea

 2. Heating

 After the first step, the leaves still have a high moisture content.
-They are heated to stop the activity of oxidation.
+They are then heated to stop the activity of oxidation.
 A large drum is heated to over 200°C and you hear a cracking sound when the leaves are inserted into the drum.
 The leaves spend only a short time in the drum and the moisture in the leaves keeps them from getting burnt.

 Unique Shape: